A great Australian road trip is a rite of passage for many adventurous travellers.

 Pitch up at the Green Path Camping Area in Jervis Bay and enjoy the surrounding Booderee National Park.

 Owned by the Wreck Bay Aboriginal Community the park has an active Aboriginal cultural program that includes bush tucker walks and campfire yearns; both will offer you an insight into the country’s rich history.

 Sit on the blinding white sands of the bay and (June, July, and September through November) watch migrating humpback whales cross the oceanic horizon en route to and from the warmer waters off the coast of Neighbouring Queensland.

 INSPIRED?
 PIN THESE TO YOUR TRAVEL PINTREST BOARDS ↓

 WHEN TO GO To catch sight of the migrating whales the months of June, July, September, October and November are recommended.

 HOW TO GET THERE Follow the coastal Princes Highway south from Sydney for just under three hours.

 Looking for more information to help you plan your adventure in Australia?
-Take a look at this handy backpacking guide.
+Check out other articles I’ve written covering my travels!